hernang87/tech-challenge-tn/nodejs/Challenge_AR.README.md

 Your challenge is to build a new **API's** to manage payments transactions of our merchants.

 ## Functional requirements
-We need an endpoint that calculates the merchant's total Payables per period, the response should contain:
+We need an endpoint that calculates the merchant's total Payables by period, the response should contain:
 - Total amount of receivables
 - Amount receivable for the future
 - Total cobrado de taxa